luke-landry/n-body-sim/README.md

 ![cover](images/cover.png)

 ## Overview
-This project implements an N-body simulator that models the gravitational interactions between bodies in 3D using various numerical integration methods.
+This project implements an N-body simulator that models the gravitational interactions between bodies in 3D using various numerical integration methods and algorithms.
 The physics engine is written in Rust, and the configuration and visualization GUIs are implemented in Python using the Qt framework and VisPy.

 ## Quick Start
 ### Prerequisites